open-amt-cloud-toolkit/docs/docs/Tutorials/Scaling/Kubernetes/deployingk8s.md

         TEST SUITE: None
         ```

 2. View the pods.
-You might notice `openamtstack-vault-0` is not ready.
+You might notice `mps`, `rps`, and `openamtstack-vault-0` are not ready.
 This will change after we initialize and unseal Vault.
-MPS and RPS will both have a status of CreateContainerConfigError until Vault is Ready.
+All others should be Ready and Running.

     ```
     kubectl get pods
     ```